dropmeaword/how-to-read-software/PITCHME.md

 ---

+*A little detour...*

+---

 In 2017 Tony Beltramelli [introduced the pix2code paper](https://arxiv.org/abs/1705.07962) that presented research that will eventually make the job of the frontend programmer and possibly even the UI designer obsolete.
 Shortly after Airbnb [launched sketch2code](https://airbnb.design/sketching-interfaces/).

+---

+*"The time required to test an idea should be zero."* Benjamin Wilkins, Airbnb

+---

+*"As it stands now, every step in the design process and every artifact produced is a dead end.
+Work stops whenever one discipline finishes a portion of the project and passes responsibility to another discipline.
+Projects progress from stakeholder meetings to design to engineering; requirements become explorations, explorations become mockups and prototypes, and these are handed off to developers to become final products.
+But each of these cumbersome steps is, at its core, a translation of shared meaning to a different medium in progression toward a common goal, with skilled experts in each domain acting as translators."* Benjamin Wilkins, Airbnb.

 ---